fillmula/jsonclasses-docs/docs/api-documentation/types-modifiers.md

     time: datetime = types.datetime.tobomin.required
 ```
 #### tobohour
-Transform datetime into the beginning of the hour
+Transform datetime into the beginning of the hour.
 #### Examples
 ```python
 @jsonclass